ZipCodeCore/OHero/README.md

 ## Minimum Viable Product (MVP)
 * This game must have certain features to be viable:
-  * Interaction of multiple characters (The Player, NPCs of some kind)
+  * Interaction of multiple models.characters (The Player, NPCs of some kind)
   * Player choices must somehow affect stats of The Player
   * Stats must be applied within interactions
   * A functional inventory